caglaralkan/MDEF/docs/term4/02-Circular Matter.md

 As material demand increases material transportation also increase and both result with a negative effect on the environmental sustainability.
 And, less sustainable environment will cause more refugees of climate change.
 On the other hand, housing demolition and construction as a result of the governmental policy ends up with the gentrification which causes increase in the cost of living which means more housing demand for the low income population.

+During the review we got feedback especially for the governmental policy and sustainable materials.
+As we are spending so much time at IAAC we idealize the sustainable material idea so a lot and at the end we decided to add a node of “NGOs and Academy Projects” as the environmental impact getting into consideration.
+This node let us to draw a loop for sustainable materials which have less impact on the environment.
+Also, governmental policy has an indirect effect on sustainable material node.

 ![](../images/system_mapping1.jpg)

 **Material Story**